ogesaku2/actions-release-sample/docs/src/index.md

 <img src="assets/img/logo.png" alt="Project Logo">
 </div>

-This is a full-blown example on how to use GitHub actions to release a project.
+This is an example on how to use GitHub actions to build and release a project.

 - Technology-agnostic - use as little as possible technology specific tools (gradle plugins, npm executables).
 - Generate a tag - format `v1.2.3`